higayasuo/aes-universal-native/README.md

 # expo-aes-universal-native

-Node.js implementation of expo-aes-universal for Expo applications.
+Native implementation of expo-aes-universal for Expo applications.

 ## Installation